h15200/notes/system-design.md

 ### Common points

 - storing static data
 - if the data is small (5 pictures for a dating site), then you have the choice of storing in a Distributed File System (pics are saved to machines directly) where the pros are faster, cheaper, easier to implement.
 Cons are not secure or consistent

-- a blog store like S3 is NOT ACID compliant, but it's more secure and persistent and can store bigger data.
+- a blob store like S3 is NOT ACID compliant, but it's more secure and persistent and can store bigger data.
 - If the static data is large (songs, videos) or is sensitive, then a blob store is probably better
 - Both distributed file systems and blob storage will be governed by a service that has its own table with userId, imageId, and a reference to the DFS/blob table with an image URL.
 - auth / gateway service
 - in most systems with a user that requires a profile via email/password, always make the point to send that info as a hashed token (instead of the password itself) and that the client will always connect to gateway service that takes care of auth.
-If authenticated, the gateway will then forward the request to the correct micro service.
+  If authenticated, the gateway will then forward the request to the correct microservice.
 Then it will also forward the response back to the client.

 ### blob db vs distributed file system